-Pipeline Infrastructure is a Critical element of Energy Delivery Systems.
+Pipeline Infrastructure is a critical element of Energy Delivery Systems.
 Its Failure can affect both public health & safety directly & indirectly through impacts on the Energy supply.
-In the USA with the passage of Pipeline Safety Improvement Act (PSIA) in 2002, the pipeline Owners are required to invest significantly more capital to Inspect and maintain their systems
+In the USA with the passage of the Pipeline Safety Improvement Act (PSIA) in 2002, pipeline Owners are required to invest significantly more capital to Inspect and maintain their systems

 PSIA Stipulates Enhanced Monitoring & Maintenance Programmes for continuing Integrity Inspection of all Pipelines located within high consequence areas (HCA) where a Pipeline failure could Threaten Public Safety, Property, and Environment

 For this reason, it is vitally important that Pipeline Operators Maintain accurately, Integrated Information on their Pipeline system from construction and Installation through Operation, Inspection & Maintenance

 Ever-Increasing Number of Energy Pipelines Operating Already & More Being Laid particularly in Urban Environments, Data Collection & Integration Assume even more Importance to ensure that the Current Condition of the Pipeline system is well managed to Prevent Adverse Impacts on the Population centers they serve

 The Key to Integrity Management Programme is: